laufranco/CSS-Exercises/normal-card/readme.md

 ### What I learned

-I am new to CSS - and this tutorial helped me to better understand layers and positioning elements .
+I am new to CSS - and this tutorial helped me to better understand layers and positioning elements.

 ### Useful resources